 One of my favorite things to do when wandering through foreign countries is to visit the local markets, but doing so can often be overwhelming and confusing, getting lost in the maze of unknown ingredients.
 A popular tourist activity in Chiang Mai is taking cooking classes, which usually include a tour of the local markets and in Thailand opens up your senses to an amazing world of sights, smells and tastes.
 After gathering our vibrantly fresh ingredients from the market, we return to the kitchen to prepare the dishes I have been enjoying at home for years.
 It was pure delight to use Thai basil and Kaffir limes, to prepare our own curries.
 Thai food, is wonderfully intricate with attention paid to not only how it tastes, but how it smells and looks, creating a true sensory experience.
 It is a complex interplay of at least three and up to five fundamental taste senses in each dish or meal: sour, sweet, salty, bitter, and spice.
 To play in this world for a day was splendid.

 Chiang Mai and the surrounding area offer spectacular scenery, making Chiang Mai the perfect base for trekking into the Thai hillside and mountains.
+The neighboring city of Chiang Rai is within reach for those want to visit as there are bus services like Greenbus that goes to and from the city if tourists ever want to experience and explore.
+Or you might want to experience the city by traveling by scooter.
+If this is the case then Visit the Happydaysshop.com Website to rent a scooter for your trip.
 There are many options for treks, most offer trekkers the opportunity to ride elephants, visit elephant camps, and local villages – a great way to get away from the hustle and bustle of the city.

 Anatara Chiang Mai on the Mae Ping River offers sleek rooms, sheltered from urban noise by two sets of thick doors.
 It has sweeping floor-to-ceiling views of Thai river life and beautiful daybeds both indoors and out, and teak chaises poolside that offer the perfect place to relax after a day of visiting temples.
 The hotel wraps around an open-air restaurant, where two Indian chefs spice up an East-meets-West menu.
 And a lovely wrought iron staircase twists up to the rooftop bar.
 A splendid retreat.